OllieJones/index-wp-mysql-for-speed/readme.txt

 == Upgrade Notice ==

+We have added support for the WooCommerce tables wp_automatewoo_log_meta, wp_wc_orders_meta, and  wp_woocommerce_order_itemmeta.
+If those tables are present in your site, we will offer to add high-performance keys to them.

-Now we display information about host machine using `/proc/meminfo` and `/proc/cpuinfo` if those files are available, and upload that information with metadata and monitors.
+Now we display information about the host machine using `/proc/meminfo` and `/proc/cpuinfo` if those files are available, and upload that information with metadata and monitors.

-We've added support for versions of WordPress back to 4.2 (the version when utf8mb4 burst on the scene and required prefix indexes).

-We've added a Database Health section to the About tab.
-It shows some current performance measurements made from your MySQL / MariaDB database server, similar to the stored ones shown in monitor displays.

-We've removed various programming-language incompatibilities with php 8.2.

-We now use backticks to delimit table names, giving compatibility with some strange plugins.

-We've fixed some bugs.

 == Screenshots ==